 Next to the large and stylish gym is a dimly lit and atmospheric Elemis Spa offering BIOTEC anti Ageing facials that really work.

-The InterContinental London offers my favourite views, the best pasta, a great Spa, an increasing number of newly refurbished rooms and my favourite Executive Lounge in London, which is free if you book your stay via our own luxury travel concierge.
+The InterContinental London offers my favorite views, the best pasta, a great Spa, an increasing number of newly refurbished rooms, and my favorite Executive Lounge in London, which is free if you book your stay via our own luxury travel concierge.
 This is the hotel you have been looking for in Central London!

-The hotel is located a few steps from the O2 Arena and around a 5 minute walk from North Greenwich Tube station which is around 30 minutes to 1 hours ride from central London depending on where you are heading.
+The hotel is located a few steps from the O2 Arena and around a 5-minute walk from North Greenwich Tube station, which is around 30 minutes to a 1-hour ride from central London, depending on where you are heading.

-I stayed here for the World Travel Market 2017 which is held at Excel Exhibition Centre and the journey was superbly convenient.
+I stayed here for the World Travel Market 2017, which is held at the Excel Exhibition Centre, and the journey was superbly convenient.
 The Emirates Air Line cable car is a 5-minute walk from the hotel.
 Hop on this cable car which takes you above and over the River Thames with spectacular views of the Thames Barrage and London Airport before you “land” on the other side of the river just along from Excel.
 It’s a brilliant way to travel, as long as you don’t mind heights!
-The Excel exhibition centre is just 5 minutes walk from the cable car station.
+The Excel exhibition center is just 5 minute walk from the cable car station.

-Breakfast is served at the Market Brasserie and you could not wish for more of a choice.
-Cereals, breads, muffins, hams, smoked fish, eggs any way you like them, meats (sausages, bacon), salads.
+Breakfast is served at the Market Brasserie, and you could not wish for more choice.
+Cereals, bread, muffins, hams, smoked fish, eggs any way you like them, meats (sausages, bacon), salads.
 I could go on, but suffice to say that you will find something lovely to munch on.
-The staff here cannot do enough for you and made a great fuss of my son which is also appreciated, as well as spotting when my teapot was in need of a refill.
+The staff here cannot do enough for you and made a great fuss of my son, which is also appreciated, as well as spotting when my teapot was in need of a refill.
 The views here are also brilliant, right across the Thames and over to Canary Wharf.

 The Eighteen Sky Bar is worth a mention as the views are some of the best I have seen across London as it is right at the top of the building.

-The InterContinental London The O2 is one of my favourites in London.
+The InterContinental London The O2 is one of my favorites in London.
 It is worth noting that the rates here vary hugely at this hotel.
-If you can select a night when there is no conference at Excel and no event at the O2 you can pick up a stay at this luxury hotel for an absolute bargain.
+If you can select a night when there is no conference at Excel and no event at the O2, you can pick up a stay at this luxury hotel for an absolute bargain.

 In December 2019, I decided to visit the recently opened InterContinental Phu Quoc Long Beach Resort in Vietnam for my year-end holidays.
-The resort, located on in the up and coming resort island of Phu Quoc, is about 15 minutes from the international airport.
+The resort, located on the up-and-coming resort island of Phu Quoc, is about 15 minutes from the international airport.

 The Club Lounge is located on the left side of the resort and consists of a long space with various seating options.
 They even have a small private pool for club lounge guests!
 To do this place justice, I have separately reviewed the club lounge.

 There was never a shortage of activities in the resort.
-There were daily organized activities such as Yoga, Beach volleyball, guided runs and exercises in the well-equipped gym.
-These activities were led by the resort staff, and also serve as a good socializing ground to meet other resort guests.
-Other than guided activities, the resort also contained a games room with pool, foosball, PlayStations, chess and a Kids Club.
+There were daily organized activities such as Yoga, Beach volleyball, guided runs, and exercises in the well-equipped gym.
+These activities were led by the resort staff and also serves as a good socializing ground to meet other resort guests.
+Other than guided activities, the resort also contained a games room with a pool, foosball, PlayStations, chess, and a Kids Club.
 For those who would rather not do much, there was also a cinema in the resort, which was apparently the only cinema in Phu Quoc Island!

-As for food options, the resort comes with five restaurant and bars.
+As for food options, the resort comes with five restaurants and bars.
 The main dining area was Sora & Umi, a Japanese / Vietnamese restaurant where breakfast was served.
-Ombra, an Italian restaurant and bar with great wood oven pizza was located next to the pool, while Sea Shack, a fresh seafood casual dining option was further down by the beach.
-There was also a small convenience store of sort on the resort called Mercado, which sold coffee, fresh pastries as well as some groceries.
+Ombra, an Italian restaurant and bar with great wood oven pizza, was located next to the pool, while Sea Shack, a fresh seafood casual dining option, was further down by the beach.
+There was also a small convenience store of a sort on the resort called Mercado, which sold coffee, fresh pastries as well as some groceries.

 Among the dining options, the signature restaurant, Lava, was located on the right side of the resort.
-Lava was a fine dining restaurant serving seafood which you could freshly pick.
-They also had an impressive wine menu, with various affordable Bordeaux to fancier options such the Opus One!
-Lastly, on the top of the Sky Tower sits the cocktail bar INK360, which is the tallest bar on the island.
+Lava was a fine dining restaurant serving seafood that you could freshly pick.
+They also had an impressive wine menu, with various affordable Bordeaux to fancier options such as the Opus One!
+Lastly, on the top of the Sky Tower sits the cocktail bar INK360, the tallest bar on the island.
 The sunset views from there were superb!

-I really enjoyed my time there, and definitely recommend visiting the resort and Phu Quoc Island before it becomes too commercialized.
+I really enjoyed my time there and definitely recommended visiting the resort and Phu Quoc Island before it becomes too commercialized.